haf/expecto/README.md

 Expecto is a unit testing library for F#.
 It's a fork of Fuchu aiming to be properly updated and pushed to nuget when PRs come in.
 It aims to be an opinionated testing framework with batteries included, while still being compositional (just like Suave and Logary are).
-Former README follows:

 ![Sample output](docs/sample-output.png)